Get insider access

 1. Best Keyboard For Mac

-The Apple Magic Keyboard with Touch ID and Numeric Keypad is one of the most iconic keyboards on the market.
+The Apple Magic Keyboard with Touch ID and Numeric Keypad is one of the most recognizable keyboards on the market.
 Unsurprisingly, it's our top pick for the best keyboard for Mac devices, as it's specifically designed to complement them with its features and aesthetics.
-This latest entry to Apple's Magic Keyboard lineup offers biometric sign-ins with its Touch ID chip that works with M1-equipped Mac devices.
-Although, it's important to note that the feature doesn't work with M1-equipped iPads.

 See our review

-At an upper mid-range price point, we recommend the Logitech MX Keys S. This premium-feeling office model and its companion software are fully compatible with macOS systems.
+For something a bit less expensive, we recommend the Logitech MX Keys S. This premium-feeling office model and its companion software are fully compatible with macOS systems.
 You can get the most out of the keyboard's software features, like Logitech Flow, which lets you seamlessly use one keyboard across multiple devices and operating systems.
-Note that there's also a Mac version of the keyboard with Mac-specific key legends on the modifier keys, but the base version has both Windows and Mac legends.
+Note that there's a Mac version of the keyboard.
+This Mac version is identical to the regular version except that it has Mac-specific modifier keys while the normal variant has both Windows and Mac legends.
+Both versions support a Bluetooth connection, but the regular version also comes with a BOLT USB receiver, which the Mac-specific version lacks.
+This means the regular variant is still a great choice for Mac users if you don't mind using an adapter for that USB-A receiver, which can provide more reliable connectivity in congested wireless spaces.

 You can set the backlighting to adjust to the lighting conditions around you, ensuring the keycap legends are easy to read.
 There's also a compact version of this keyboard called the Logitech MX Keys Mini.
 It's a great option if you have a smaller desk or don't need a numpad.
 Unique to this version, it's also available in a few colorways, including Logitech's take on Apple's Space Gray, which fits very nicely into Mac setups.